-To serve as a Trustee of the college, an educational charity, and participate in the administrative work of the College, including attendance at Governing Body and service on college committees, and after the probationary period, from time-to-time holding one of the smaller College officerships
+1 To serve as a Trustee of the college, an educational charity, and participate in the administrative work of the College, including attendance at Governing Body and service on college committees.

 Selection criteria

 Your application will be judged only against the criteria which are set out below.
 You should ensure that your application shows clearly how your skills and experience meet these criteria.
 The University demonstrates its support for DORA (San Francisco Declaration on Research Assessment) to which the University became a signatory in 2018.